gratach/spiralife/javascript/README.md

 *   **Special Day Highlighting:** Anniversaries of a chosen "special day" are highlighted, and the anniversary year is displayed.
 *   **SVG Output:** Generates scalable vector graphics, perfect for high-quality printing or web use.
 *   **Interactive Preview:** View the calendar directly on the webpage before downloading.

-## No Build Required

-The current version of this JavaScript application does not require any special build steps or compilation.
-You can run it directly by opening the `javascript/src/index.html` file in your browser.
-While a `webpack.config.js` file is present in the `javascript` directory (from a previous setup), it is not currently used for this vanilla JavaScript implementation.